Ontologies – or let’s see if we can serve pizza via the semantic web and KNIME Analytics Platform. Will they blend?

 If you now click on the Pizza name, a new window will open showing Google search results for that specific pizza type.
 I did this using the String Manipulation node, which creates a link.
 To make sure the link opens in a new window and not in your current view the “target=_blank” option needs to be included.

-The example workflow shown in this article, Exploring a Pizza Ontology with an OWL file, can be downloaded from the KNIME Hub here.
+Download the workflow Exploring a Pizza Ontology with an OWL file from the KNIME Hub

 Will They Blend?
 Experiments in Data & Tool Blending